-- A 2-column Change to Course or Program form proposing the addition of the course to the UBC Calendar.
-The form must include the following information: - Subject code and course number; - Credit value; - Course title; - Course description (if any); - Vectors (if vectors are used by the Faculty); - Any prerequisites, corequisites and/or equivalents; - Whether the course is eligible to be taken on a Credit/D/Fail basis;8 - A notation in the course description if the course is marked on a pass/fail basis; - A rationale providing a brief explanation supporting the change, usually describing the academic need for the course; - The date of Faculty approval; and, - o Contact information for the proponent. - A course syllabus9 that outlines the following: - A description of the course structure (lecture, lab, tutorial, number of hours per week, method of presentation of course material, etc.); - A description of the operation of the course (e.g., number of instructors, evaluation methods and frequency of examinations, etc.); - Prerequisites and/or corequisites; - A clear statement of learning objectives/learning outcomes;10 - Course requirements (e.g., assignments, exams, field work); - Evaluation criteria and grading, including an explicit statement of assessment strategies linked to learning outcomes with a mark breakdown; - A detailed course schedule, texts and bibliography;
+- 1. 2-column Change to Course or Program form proposing the addition of the course to the UBC Calendar.
+The form must include the following information: - subject code and course number - credit value - course title - course description (if any) - vectors (if vectors are used by the Faculty) - any prerequisites, corequisites and/or equivalents - whether the course is eligible to be taken on a Credit/D/Fail basis8 - a notation in the course description if the course is marked on a pass/fail basis - a rationale providing a brief explanation supporting the change, usually describing the academic need for the course - the date of Faculty approval - contact information for the proponent - 2.
+Course syllabus9 that outlines the following: - a description of the course structure (lecture, lab, tutorial, number of hours per week, method of presentation of course material, etc.) - a description of the operation of the course (e.g., number of instructors, evaluation methods and frequency of examinations, etc.) - prerequisites and/or corequisites